AK6DN/rx02_emulator/README.md

 which probably just contains a `readme.txt` file.
 The `SdFat` library is now installed and ready for use.

-As of version v1.95 release the code is compatible with either the existing v1 SDfat library (eg, v1.1.4) or the newer v2 SDfat library (eg, v2.0.7) code.
+As of version v1.96 release the code is compatible with either the existing v1 SDfat library (eg, v1.1.4) or the newer v2 SDfat library (eg, v2.2.0) code.

-I have tested with the v2.1.x series of SDfat libraries and they are currently NOT COMPATIBLE.
-Substantial changes were made in those libraries and they do not compile.
-So the latest SDfat library you can reasonably use is v2.0.7.
-The source code has been modified to throw an error if you use a later library (ie won't cleanly compile anyway).
+I have tested with the v2.0.6, v2.0.7, v2.1.0, and v2.2.0 SDfat libraries.
+There were some changes from 2.0.x to 2.1.x and later and these are accounted for in some conditionals.

 ## PRINTF Configuration ##